Introduction

 - Interpretation: Finally, the brain interprets the organized information based on past experiences, expectations, and context.

 Each of these steps can be influenced by internal and external factors, leading to a perception that may differ from objective reality.
-For instance, if you're in a dark room and hear a creaking sound, your brain might interpret it as a threat based on past experiences, even if it's just the house settling.
+Take this case: if you're in a dark room and hear a creaking sound, your brain might interpret it as a threat based on past experiences, even if it's just the house settling.

 Real Examples